project-koku/koku/docs/source/users.rst

 Adding and Removing Users
 #########################

-In order to allow more people to access to view the cost data, the customer owner can add more users to their customer.
+In order to allow more people to access the cost data, the customer owner can add more users to their customer.
 In order to add a user you must supply a username and valid email for the associated user.
 A password can be optionally provided, if a password is not provided one will be generated for the user.
 When the user is created they will receive an email to assist with on-boarding, see the section on `Email On-boarding`_ for more information.

-Users can also be removed from access, but only a customer owner has privileges to do so.
+Customer owners may remove a user's access.
+Only customer owners have the privilege to grant or revoke access.
 Only the associated user data and preferences will be removed when a user is removed; any providers, such as Amazon Web Services accounts, added by a removed user will continue to remain, but can be removed by the customer owner at any point.

 Email On-boarding
 #################